School Uniform Shoe Policies and Orthotics: What UK Parents Need to Know

 In 2025, a UK NHS professional launched a widely reported campaign to change school uniform policies around orthotic footwear.
 The campaign highlighted how widespread the problem is, with thousands of families across the country struggling to find school shoes that work with their children's prescribed devices.

-The campaign received significant media attention and prompted several local authorities to review their guidance to schools on uniform policies and medical footwear exemptions.
-While there is no single national policy, the direction of travel is clearly toward greater flexibility and awareness.
+The campaign received a lot of media attention and prompted several local authorities to review their guidance to schools on uniform policies and medical footwear exemptions.
+There's no single national policy yet, but the direction is clearly toward greater flexibility.

 Frequently Asked Questions